Taking Care of the Koi Pond

 Koi fish need regular care to ensure their good health and longevity.
 Maintaining clean, clear pond water is the single most important part of your koi pond maintenance program.
 For a small koi pond with a small fish population, a homeowner could opt to do the maintenance themselves.
 For ponds in excess of 3,000 gallons, professional maintenance is recommended.

 Koi pond maintenance can be scheduled weekly, bi-weekly or monthly depending on your needs.
 Filters and skimmers generally require cleaning on a weekly basis to assure clean healthful water for the fish.
 It is also important to periodically inspect all equipment to make sure it is operating properly.

 For ponds with a large fish population, we frequently partner with John Bianchi of Blue Ribbon Koi.
-Bianchi offers specialty koi fish care that includes physical inspection of fish for health issues, partial pond water change and water testing for ammonia, nitrites, alkalinity and chlorine.
+Bianchi offers specialty koi fish care that includes a physical inspection of fish for health issues, partial pond water change and water testing for ammonia, nitrites, alkalinity, and chlorine.

 Taking Care of the Koi Fish

 Bianchi recommends physically examining the fish all season long.
 It’s quite a process to watch and can take most of a day.
 Using a seine net that is weighted at the bottom with floats on top, he corrals the fish in one area where he guides them one by one into a sock net.
 Then he drops them into a bowl to do the inspection.

 He examines the mouth and the belly, looking for any sores or scrapes.
 If they go into the winter with a sore, he says, it will get worse during winter dormancy because their immune systems are down and they can’t fight infections.

 If a fish doesn’t seem to behave normally he will take a scraping from its slime coat and put it under the microscope to determine if parasites are causing the problem.
 Once he is able to identify a specific parasite, he can recommend a suitable treatment.